lawrennd/old_talks/_governance/includes/data-trusts.md

 * Data *subjects*, data *controllers* and data *processors*.
 }
 \notes{See Guardian articles on }\addguardian{Digital Oligarchies}{https://www.theguardian.com/media-network/2015/mar/05/digital-oligarchy-algorithms-personal-data}\notes{ and }\addguardian{Information Feudalism}{https://www.theguardian.com/media-network/2015/nov/16/information-barons-threaten-autonomy-privacy-online}\notes{.}

+\subsection{Website}

+\notes{To help clarify some of the issues around data sharing we've produced a new website focussing on data trusts, explaining what they do and what they don't do.}

+\figure{\includepng{../slides/diagrams/governance/data-trusts-uk-website}{60%}}{The \href{https://datatrusts.uk/}{http://datatrusts.uk} website provides a new information source for what data trusts are and how they can be used in data sharing.}{data-trusts-uk-website}

 \newslide{Legal Mechanism of Trusts}
 \slides{